-The digitization of healthcare systems in clinical settings, in combination with the explosion of personal data collection devices, provides the opportunity of using data for revolutionizing approaches to care at all levels with a emphasis on precision medicine and person-centered care.
-The ability to take advantage of this “Big Data” opportunity, however requires expertise at the intersection of health informatics, data science, and computational modeling.
+The digitization of healthcare systems in clinical settings, in combination with the explosion of personal data collection devices, provides the opportunity of using data for revolutionizing approaches to care at all levels with an emphasis on precision medicine and person-centered care.
+The ability to take advantage of this “Big Data” opportunity, however, requires expertise at the intersection of health informatics, data science, and computational modeling.
 The Master of Science in Health Data Analytics is designed to prepare students to succeed in this emerging field.
 This program offers a strong, competency-based curriculum that addresses data analytics ranging from data acquisition from traditional and emerging data streams, data aggregation methods, data mining algorithms, predictive computational modeling, and visualization techniques.
 Students can expect to amass a broad and deep understanding of the various methods, software tools, and topical expertise needed to discover meaningful patterns in health-related data and effectively communicate their implications to a number of diverse stakeholders.
-Successful graduates of the MS in Health Data Analytics will be effective practitioners and leaders in the rapidly developing domain of data analytics with a focus on health and healthcare.
+Successful graduates of the Master of Science in Health Data Analytics will be effective practitioners and leaders in the rapidly developing domain of data analytics with a focus on health and healthcare.

 Complete all courses and requirements listed below unless otherwise indicated.